py-gang/bootcamp/modules/git-basics.md

 If you find some topic not sufficiently disclosed in any materials, just, let us know.

+:gift: Did you know, Trello, Slack, Telegram and many other tools support MarkDown to a great extent?
+JIRA also uses notation similar to MarkDown yet different in many aspects.

 ## When completed

 When done let others know you have passed this module.